AlexandrovLab/TMB_plotter/README.md

 The options are:
-"exome", which assumes sequencing size of 55 Mb "genome", which assumes sequencing size of 2800 Mb
+"exome", which assumes sequencing size of 55 Mb "genome", which assumes sequencing size of 2800 Mb "custom", which requires the input to have a 3rd column in the entry that specifies the number of Mbs for each sample to be divded by.
 An integer indicating the scale of the sequencing
 ```
 3. **Yrange**:  *The range of Yaxis.*